Massachusetts General Hospital Department of Surgery

 Arian received his bachelor’s degree in Human Developmental and Regenerative Biology with a secondary in Global Health and Health Policy from Harvard University, where he graduated Magna cum laude with Highest Honors in the field.

 Arian’s research focus is on transforming surgery with the help of artificial intelligence.
-Along with this, he is also actively engaged in conducting clinical research on patient outcomes, quality of care, and surgical education.
-Arian has presented his work in several national conferences and has been the lead author on several high impact papers published in CHEST, Annals of Thoracic Surgery, and Journal of Thoracic and Cardiovascular Surgery.
+He is also actively engaged in conducting clinical research on patient outcomes, quality of care, and surgical education.
+Arian has presented his work in several national conferences and has been the lead author on several high impact papers published in Chest, Annals of Thoracic Surgery, and the Journal of Thoracic and Cardiovascular Surgery.

 Meet the Program Coordinator